rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 Default output format [None]: json
 ```

-Checking to see if the credentials are loaded correctly and valid:
+Checking to see if the credentials were loaded correctly and valid:

 ```bash
 $ aws sts get-caller-identity